Briar Nolet: Personal life

 Nolet was previously in a very publicized relationship with her The Next Step co-star Myles Erlick from 2014 to 2022.
 The reason behind their breakup is unknown, and both Briar and Myles have kept a low profile on the matter.
-In October of 2022, she announced a new relationship with Toronto businessman Colin McLeod via Instagram.
+In October 2022, she announced a new relationship with Toronto businessman Colin McLeod via Instagram..
+In late July 2026, Nolet confirmed she is in a relationship with Erik Linder during a podcast interview.

 While competing on World of Dance, Nolet revealed that she began having seizures at the age of 16.
 Nolet was initially misdiagnosed with anxiety, but after visiting a neurologist in Toronto, she was diagnosed with epilepsy at the age of 19.